cucumber/docs/content/cucumber/hooks.md

 ## Global Hooks

 {{% text "ruby" %}}
-If you want something to happen once before any Scenario is run, just put that code at the top-level in your `env.rb` file (or any other file under `features/support` directory).
+A Global Hook will run once before any Scenario is run.
+Put the code at the top-level in your `env.rb` file (or any other file under `features/support` directory).